Fast-Studio/fpscOS/README.md

 # fpscOS Repository
 ### What is the fpscOS?
-**fpscOS is an operating system based on HTML,JavaScript and other languages,which is dedicated to providing you ultimate experiences.**
+**fpscOS is an operating system based on HTML,JavaScript and other languages,which is dedicated to providing you ultimate experience.**

 ### How can I get access to the beta build of fpscOS?
 **Go to [fpscOS website](https://fpsc.mysxl.cn/preview)**